Advertising: Traditional media

-New media approaches
+New media

-A new advertising approach is known as advanced advertising, which is data-driven advertising, using large quantities of data, precise measuring tools and precise targeting.
-Advanced advertising also makes it easier for companies which sell ad space to attribute customer purchases to the ads they display or broadcast.

-Increasingly, other media are overtaking many of the "traditional" media such as television, radio and newspaper because of a shift toward the usage of the Internet for news and music as well as devices like digital video recorders (DVRs) such as TiVo.
+Advanced advertising is data-driven advertising, using large quantities of data and precise targeting and measurement tools.
+Advanced advertising makes it easier for companies who sell ad space to attribute customer purchases to the ads they display or broadcast.
+Increasingly, new media approaches are overtaking "traditional" media such as television, radio and newspaper as people shift to using the internet for activities such as reading, watching or listening to the news.

 Online advertising began with unsolicited bulk e-mail advertising known as "e-mail spam".
 Spam has been a problem for e-mail users since 1978.
 As new online communication channels became available, advertising followed.
 The first banner ad appeared on the World Wide Web in 1994.
-Prices of Web-based advertising space are dependent on the "relevance" of the surrounding web content and the traffic that the website receives.
+Internet advertising allows companies to target specific audiences, which can improve return on investment.

+The rise of the internet resulted in people using search engines to find websites and the emergence of search engine advertising, as companies sought to advertise to consumers online.
+Google was founded in 1998 and by the early 2000's had become the most widely used search engine.
+In 2000 Google launched AdWords, which allowed advertisers to bid, in order for their adverts to appear in paid search results.
+Their auction bidding system used factors such as click-through rate and relevance, with advertisers using high quality ads rewarded with better ad placements and lower costs per click (CPC).

-In online display advertising, display ads generate awareness quickly.
-Unlike search, which requires someone to be aware of a need, display advertising can drive awareness of something new and without previous knowledge.
-Display works well for direct response.
-The display is not only used for generating awareness, it is used for direct response campaigns that link to a landing page with a clear 'call to action'.
+In online display advertising, display ads can generate awareness quickly.
+Whereas search requires someone to be aware of a need, display advertising can drive awareness of something new, without previous knowledge.
+Display can work well for direct response.
+Online display advertising is not only used for generating awareness, it can also be used for direct response campaigns.